decrinoa/spinodal_decomposition/README.md

 ## Remarks on the configurations used and their main outcomes

-In the file configuration.ini two examples are reported:
+In the repository two examples of configuration are reported:
-- the 'material1' parameters corresponds to a system where the predominant term is the diffusive term, therefore the fluctuations of the concentration will be amplified and the system will evolve faster in the two phase configuration;
+- the 'config_material1' parameters corresponds to a system where the predominant term is the diffusive term, therefore the fluctuations of the concentration will be amplified and the system will evolve faster in the two phase configuration;
-- the 'material2' parameters corresponds to a system where the predominant term is the gradient term, the fluctuations are therefore dumped and the system will evolve slowly.
+- the 'config_material2' parameters corresponds to a system where the predominant term is the gradient term, the fluctuations are therefore dumped and the system will evolve slowly.

 An illustration of the difference between the two materials can be seen in the following image.
 The outcomes of the simulation at time 50s, 250s and 500s are presented for both the configuration given.